 RESULTS AND DISCUSSION

 The analyzed powdered drug (LS) and its water extract (LSW) differed significantly in terms of mineral contents.
-LS and LSW were characterised by high contents of macronutrients such as K, Ca, Na, Mg.
+LS and LSW were characterized by high contents of macronutrients such as K, Ca, Na, Mg.
 The mineral contents were determined after three replicates and the mean concentrations were reported for dry weight (dw) of the samples.
 In both samples K was the major element with a concentration of 16800 ppm and 14920 ppm for LS and LSW samples respectively.
 As shown in Table 1., in LS sample, K>Ca>Si>Cl>Al>P>Na>S>Mg were the major elelements with descending concentration, whereas LSW sample had the constituents as K>Cl>Na>P>S>Ca>Mg>Si>Al .
 From Na to U, 45 elements are investigated in the samples As,Ga, Se and Ge concentrations were lower than 1 ppm in both samples.
 Pb, Cd and Hg were present at higher concentrations in the water extract, but much lower in the powder.
-Zn and Cu which have both curative and toxic effects in minute quantities are found to be present at higher concentrations in the water extract with 3169 ppm and 78.8 ppm respectively.
+Zn and Cu which have both curative and toxic effects in minute quantities werefound to be present at higher concentrations in the water extract with 3169 ppm and 78.8 ppm, respectively.

 Aerial parts of L. stoeachas from Algeria were previously investigated for mineral content by atomic absorbtion-emission spectrometry.
 K, Mg, Na and trace elements such as Fe, Zn, Cu and Mn contents were established per 100 g of the dried weight.
 As a result similar to our study, K was the main mineral with a value of 14511.69 ppm.
 Unlike our results, Ca was not detected in Algerian plant sample, but as trace elements Fe, Zn, Mn and Cu were detected at values of 1592, 57.3,63.63 and 6.55 ppm respectively18.
 Mineral contents may differ according to growth area, plant vegetation period and soil characteristics.
 L.stoechas subsp. cariensis collected from Aydın region at different altitudes and land conditions were analysed for mineral content.
 The major mineral, similar to our results was found to be K with 20000-37000 ppm.Fe content varied between 466-891 ppm whereas Zn content was detected between 63-93 ppm19.
 The elemental compositions of samples from Aydın varied significantly from the obtained results in the present study.